Trade-off: Government

 Governmental tradeoffs are among the most controversial political and social difficulties of any time.
 All of politics can be viewed as a series of tradeoffs based upon which core values are most core to most people or politicians.
 Political campaigns also involve tradeoffs, as when attack ads may energize the political base but alienate undecided voters.

 Work schedules

 With work schedules, employees will often use a tradeoff of "9/80" where an 80-hour work period is compressed into a narrow group of 9 nearly-9 hour working days over the traditional 10 8-hour working days, allowing the employee to take every second Friday off.

+Assessment tools

+Trade-off table

+A trade-off table is a project management quality tool that visually juxtaposes alternatives.